 Now that you know what you are going to write about, it’s time to start creating the actual content.
 You may want to research competitor pieces of content once again to learn more about the keyword.
 However, it’s also important to research noncompetitor content, which can add value to your piece.
 When you have statistics, facts, or other interesting research that can add value to your article, include it as an internal link in your post!
 These links can also have a hand in helping you rank higher on Google.

 In addition to topic research, it’s important to understand the tone and voice of the company you are writing for.
-Do the articles need to be straight-forward, professional, and research-based, or can they be more conversational, laid-back, and creative?
+Do the articles need to be straightforward, professional, and research-based, or can they be more conversational, laid-back, and creative?
 Your tone and voice represent the company brand just as much as the content itself, so make sure you keep a consistent tone and voice throughout all the articles posted on one particular site.

 Now it’s time to start the actual copywriting.
 As a rule of thumb, for Google to see a piece of content as relevant, it needs to be at least 500 words.
 Additionally, it’s always a good idea to break up the text with headings and subheadings.

-All titles are H1.
+- Write an introduction.
 Immediately after the title, have an introduction with the keyword incorporated somewhere in it.
 The intro can be as long as many paragraphs or as short as a few lines.
 However, make sure the length of the intro is appropriate.
 If it’s too long, for example, readers can get bored.

+- Subheadings are H2 and H3.
 After the intro, incorporate H2 subheadings to identify main topics, H3 subheadings for subtopics, and, if necessary, H4 subheadings to break topics up further.
 These headings are a great way to break up the text, organize it, and make it easier for people to skim your content.

 Have you ever clicked on an article with no images?
 Does it look eye-catching or interesting?
 Does it make you want to read more?

-Images are a great way to make articles more readable and interesting.
+Images are a great way to make articles more readable and visually interesting.
 You can find free stock images from websites like Pexels or Unsplash.
 On the other hand, you can get a monthly subscription to even more stock images from Shutterstock and other similar websites.

 Optimizing and Publishing